Sagat (Street Fighter): Appearances

 Sagat first appeared in the original Street Fighter game released in 1987 as the final opponent.
 He later became a regular character in the series, starting with Street Fighter II in 1991.
 In the earlier games, Sagat was shown as a rival to Ryu and a member of the Shadaloo group.
 In later titles, his story focused more on his personal growth.
 He has been featured in several main installments of the series including the Street Fighter Alpha series, Street Fighter IV series, Street Fighter V, and Street Fighter 6, as well as the spin-off Street Fighter EX series.
 He also made crossover appearances in games such as the Capcom vs. SNK series, Street Fighter X Tekken, Street Fighter X Mega Man, Teppen, Super Smash Bros.
 Ultimate, and Granblue Fantasy.
-Sagat was also planned to be included in the Capcom crossover title Capcom Fighting Evolution, based off his appearance in the first Street Fighter, however, he was ultimately cut from the final game.
+Sagat was also planned to be included in the Capcom crossover title Capcom Fighting Evolution, based on his appearance in the first Street Fighter, however, he was ultimately cut from the final game.

 Sagat has appeared in various media outside the games.
 He was featured in animated adaptations like Street Fighter II: The Animated Movie, the anime series Street Fighter II V, and the American animated Street Fighter television series.
 He was portrayed by Wes Studi in the 1994 live-action Street Fighter film and mentioned in the live-action web series Street Fighter: Assassin's Fist.
 He also made a cameo in the animated film Wreck-It Ralph.
-In print, Sagat appears in Malibu Comics, Udon Entertainment's comic series, Street Fighter Alpha, Street Fighter III: Ryu Final, Street Fighter vs. Darkstalkers, and Street Fighter: The Novel Where Strength Lies.
+In print, Sagat appears in the Malibu Comics and Udon Entertainment's comic series, Street Fighter Alpha, Street Fighter III: Ryu Final, Street Fighter vs. Darkstalkers, and Street Fighter: The Novel: Where Strength Lies.
+In some of these media, due to Sagat's affiliation with Shadaloo, he is portrayed as more actively villainous than in canon.